 Listing Your Artwork

 Once your artwork is ready for sale, you’ll need to create a listing for it.
-When creating your listing, be sure to include a clear, high-quality photo of your artwork.
+When creating your listing, include a clear, high-quality photo of your artwork.
 You’ll also need to have the piece’s title, the artist’s name, the year it was created, and any other information you feel is essential.
 Selling art online is different than selling in galleries.
 Potential customers can not sell the texture of a painting online as they can in person at a gallery.
-It is important to provide as much detail as possible when listing artwork online.
+Providing as much detail as possible when listing artwork online is important.

 Setting Your Price

 When pricing your artwork, be sure to consider the market value of similar pieces.
-It’s also important to consider the framing and shipping costs, as well as any taxes or fees that may apply.
-Prices might need to be adjusted depending on what platform you will be using to sell pre-owned contemporary artworks so do your research before setting a purchase price.
+It’s also important to consider the framing and shipping costs and any taxes or fees that may apply.
+Prices might need to be adjusted depending on what platform you will use to sell pre-owned contemporary artworks, so do your research before setting a purchase price.

 Shipping and Delivery

-When shipping your artwork, be sure to use a reputable shipping company with a good track record.
+Use a reputable shipping company with a good track record when shipping your artwork.
 Ensure that you have adequate insurance for your artwork, and be prepared to pay any customs or duties fees that may apply.
-You can include shipping costs in the selling price so you do not lose money shipping the product.
+You can include shipping costs in the selling price, so you do not lose money shipping the product.

-Emerging artists and collectors may find that you have some extra paintings or sculptures taking up space in your studio.
-If you’re looking to declutter and make a little money, selling your pre-owned artwork to private collectors is a great option.
+Emerging artists and collectors may find that you have some extra paintings or sculptures in your studio.
+If you want to declutter and make a little money, selling your pre-owned artwork to private collectors is a great option.

 Here are a few tips to help you get started:

 1. Do your research.
-Collectors are often willing to pay more for artwork that comes with provenance, or history of ownership.
+Collectors are often willing to pay more for artwork with provenance or history of ownership.
 Before offering your piece for sale, take some time to research its previous owners and see if you can compile a list of provenance details.

 2. Get professional help.
 If you’re not confident in your ability to price and sell your artwork yourself, consider enlisting the help of an art dealer or auction house.
 They will be able to give you a professional evaluation and help you find potential buyers who are interested in your type of work.

 3. Network.
 Attend art fairs and exhibitions, and introduce yourself to other artists and collectors.
-You never know when you might meet someone who is interested in purchasing your work.
+You never know when you might meet someone interested in purchasing your work.

-By following these tips, you’ll be well on your way to successfully selling your pre-owned artwork to private collectors.
+By following these tips, you’ll be well in successfully selling your pre-owned artwork to private collectors.